ssenthilnathan3/falchemy-wv1/README.md

   - product wishlist, buy and tryouts with own avatars

 ## technical todos
-[ ] 3d rotation feature with controls
+- [ ] 3d rotation feature with controls
-[ ] search option to select more models
+- [ ] 3d rotation feature with controls
-[ ] product wishlist, buy now and add to cart
+- [ ] search option to select more models

 ## for more info
   contact: ssenthil1490@gmail.com